A Special Case

 “He’ll snap out of it,” he assured the mother.
 “I’ve seen a million cases like Luca’s.
 Let him grow a foot and get a girlfriend.
 Then he’ll have all the friends he’ll ever need.
 I shouldn’t be surprised if this all blows over within a year.”

 Sally was in the car already, her tired eyes hidden by the darkest of glasses.
 She and the boy were looking forward to skating - she liked showing off her legs in public while he enjoyed the strange sensation of wearing skates, the pleasant whoosh of metal as it cut through ice.
-True, there were bigger boys there, bigger boys who mocked his ball and childish clothes, but he was safe with his mother and safe with Sally, two tigresses who’d stand their ground and scratch his foes until they bled.
+True, there were bigger boys there, bigger boys who mocked his ball and made him feel afraid, but he was safe with his mother and Sally, two tigresses who’d stand their ground and maul his foes until they ran off screaming.

 The ice rink was a sixties creation with oval arena, wooden barriers and small canteen selling drinks and ice cream.
 Sally glided out on to the ice, arms outstretched, blonde hair streaming, slit-eyed husbands watching morosely.
 The others dallied and dawdled.
 There’d been a row over the ball.
 The mother preferred to leave it behind, locked safely in the boot of the car, but the boy had refused.